John Shulock: Notable games

 Shulock was the second base umpire for Nolan Ryan's sixth career no-hitter on June 11, 1990.

 In September 1999, Shulock was fined and suspended for three games following a confrontation with Tampa Bay Devil Rays catcher Mike DiFelice during an Anaheim Angels at Tampa Bay Rays game.
 In the game's third inning, Shulock was struck in the mask by a fastball from pitcher Wilson Alvarez.
 Thinking he had been intentionally targeted by Alvarez and that DiFelice made no effort to catch the ball, Shulock charged toward the mound until he was intercepted by DiFelice.
 He was cited by league officials for display of temper, overly aggressive behavior and physical contact with DiFelice.
 He was also disciplined for inappropriate public remarks when he told reporters, "I hope somebody smokes a line drive off [Alvarez's] head.
 I'll be the first to laugh."

 Shulock was the second base umpire for Rickey Henderson's 3,000th hit on October 7, 2001; that game was also Tony Gwynn's final MLB game.

+Death

+Shulock died at home on June 5, 2025, at the age of 76.